31 Great Jobs for Autistic People in a Huge Range of Industries

 Since autism can manifest in so many different ways, there is no one specific set of characteristics that applies to every person on the spectrum.
 After all, every human being is unique.
 That said, autistic people often exhibit strengths such as:

-- Pattern recognition—Studies have shown that in people with autism, brain regions responsible for perceiving and identifying patterns show a higher level of activity compared to the same brain regions of neurotypical people.6 This enhanced ability to detect the rules within a system can be a valuable asset in a huge range of areas, including math, music, science, art, and information technology.
+- Pattern recognition: According to a Live Science article, studies have shown that in people with autism, brain regions responsible for perceiving and identifying patterns show a higher level of activity compared to the same brain regions of neurotypical people.
+This enhanced ability to detect the rules within a system can be a valuable asset in a huge range of areas, including math, music, science, art, and information technology.

-- Visual thinking—Many individuals with ASD excel at visualizing concepts or systems.
+- Visual thinking: Many individuals with ASD excel at visualizing concepts or systems.
 Well-known autism advocate Temple Grandin has explained that she literally thinks in images rather than words.
-In fact, research has revealed that autistic people are often better than non-autistic people at processing visual information.6
+In fact, the Live Science article says research has revealed that autistic people are often better than non-autistic people at processing visual information.

-- Creativity and problem solving—Thanks to their unique perspective on the world, people with autism can be more likely to question traditional assumptions and come up with truly innovative solutions.
-In one study, when a group of people with autistic traits were given a brick and paper clip and asked to come up with as many non-obvious uses for the items as possible, they gave highly unusual answers.7 To some individuals on the spectrum, out-of-the-box thinking comes naturally.
+- Creativity and problem solving: Thanks to their unique perspective on the world, people with autism can be more likely to question traditional assumptions and come up with truly innovative solutions.
+In one study, when a group of people with autistic traits were given a brick and paper clip and asked to come up with as many non-obvious uses for the items as possible, they gave highly unusual answers.
+To some individuals on the spectrum, out-of-the-box thinking comes naturally.

 3 Tips on Getting a Job With Autism